If you’re looking for the best brunch in the West Village, you’re in the right place. there’s no shortage of charming brunch spots to choose from.

 White Oak Tavern

-Website: White Oak Tavern
+Website.
+White Oak Tavern

-Address: 21 Waverly Pl, New York, NY 10003
+Address.
+21 Waverly Pl, New York, NY 10003

-Brunch Hours: Saturday & Sunday 11am-4pm
+Brunch Hours.
+Saturday & Sunday 11am-4pm

 Jack’s Wife Freda

-Website: Jack’s Wife Freda
+Website.
+Jack’s Wife Freda

-Address: 50 Carmine St, New York, NY
+Address.
+50 Carmine St, New York, NY

-Brunch Hours: All Day
+Brunch Hours.
+All Day

 Jack’s Wife Freda is a popular restaurant that merges South African and Israeli cuisine.
-Sounds like an unusual combo, until you realize the founders are husband-and-wife duo, Dean and Maya Jankelowitz (from South Africa and Israel respectively).

 The couple worked at several notable New York City restaurants before fatefully meeting at Balthazar.
 Years later, they took a leap of faith by opening their own.
 Named after Dean’s grandmother, Freda, this chic West Village brunch restaurant is a love letter to comforting childhood meals.